 - Using Print command

 - Setting Auto print parameter on

 Let’s check out each of them one by one.

 Using DBMS_OUTPUT Package

-This is the simplest way of displaying the value hold by any variable in PL/SQL.
-To display the value hold by your bind variable you simply have to pass the name of your bind variable as a parameter to the PUT_LINE procedure of DBMS_OUTPUT package.
+This is the simplest way of displaying the value held by any variable in PL/SQL.
+To display the value held by your bind variable you simply have to pass the name of your bind variable as a parameter to the PUT_LINE procedure of DBMS_OUTPUT package.
 Let’s see an example

 :v_bind1 := ‘RebellionRider’;